 15 months after graduating…

-The average salary for an international relations student 15 months after graduating is £24,810.
+The average salary for a business student 15 months after graduating is £24,810.
 According to our stats, roughly 69% of these students have secured a graduate job by this point.

 … and long term?